rdnrtms/coc_nn_torch/README.md

 - Implementation of nearest neighbour coupling on a grid instead of a fully connected network
 - Separation of loss functions from the model class to a separate class
 - Docstrings for every function and class
-- Simulation separation from the model classes
+- Separation of the simulation from the model classes

 # Installation
 This project needs Python 3